Anti-Valgus Training Tips: Gluteus Medius

 Whenever we run, cut, land, or jump, there's a battle for knee stability going on at the hip.
 The tight, often overactive abductors that are in a great position inside the knee want to pull into a valgus position.
 While at glutes: glut med, glut max, and glute min, all want to keep that knee out and keep it stacked on top of the ankle.
 If the adductors win, that knee is moved into valgus.
 In a valgus position, it's exposed to all kinds of chronic and acute injury risks.
 Things like patellofemoral joint syndrome or ACL ruptures and MCL tears.

 Next, give it a stretch.
-Durham actually invented this one and it's a ripper.
-Take your left ankle, hand on the ankle, put it in your pocket, grab the knee, and then pull it in towards your chest.
+Durham here at Core Advantage actually invented this stretch and it's a ripper.
+Lying on your back take your right ankle in your left hand and put it onto your left pocket, grab the right knee in your right hand, and gently pull it in towards your chest.

 Now, it's time to activate and strengthen.
 There is heaps of options like clams, a standing glute med hold, lateral walks, hip hikes, even a star side plank is going to work the glute med.
 But by far, our favourite has to be a reverse skater.
 The band goes around your ankles, tiny softening of the hips and then you're going to walk backwards like you're skating in reverse on about a 45-degree angle.